Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Now let's look beyond the weekend.
-After many days of agreement on an expeditioner's worst possible forecast of a persistent 'death ridge', the models have been thrown into some confusion about what the last half of May has in store during the past 36 hours.
+After many days of agreement on a storm observer's worst possible forecast of a persistent 'death ridge', the models have been thrown into some confusion about what the last half of May has in store during the past 36 hours.
 This can be either good news or bad news, as eventually we'll see some pattern emerge from the haze.
 Will it be a good one, or a continuation of the doldrums of late?

 I like the massive westerly jet over the Pacific.
 That's the type of energy that can do some damage to the current boring pattern entrenched over the Plains, providing those winds can amplify into a nice trough as they come on shore and plow eastward.
 The fantasyland GFS (past 180 hours) has it doing just that, but the Euro model has it staying rather flat and skipping over the ridge to the north like a flat stone on a lake surface.
 Unfortunately, the Euro model has traditionally been much more reliable in the long ranges, so I'm inclined to lean in its direction, as painful as that may be.
 The Euro's solution shows the broken record continuing, with the good flow staying too far north and deep moisture too far south to do any good.

 What's worse, the Euro's depiction of temperatures in the southwestern US becoming a summer-like furnace does not bode well for the rest of the season.
 That region is where our EML (cap) comes from, and a 'nuclear' cap plus weak upper flow and struggling surface moisture simply means no storms when and where you'd want them.

 The good news, again, is that the Euro hasn't been 100% consistent with this pattern (and the GFS disagrees), so things could still change.
-However, I'm simply not optimistic yet about a Plains chase for as far out as I can reasonably see.
+However, I'm simply not optimistic yet about a Plains trip for as far out as I can reasonably see.

 The following table plots the chance of a Plains storm photography expedition happening in a particular date range (Midwestern storm photography days are not factored into this table):